 Divide the halved dough into 8 even sections.
 With lightly buttered hands, gently roll the dough into a ball, then begin to gently and evenly flatten with your fingertips until the dough is about 4-5 inches in diameter and about 1 inch thick.
 Place on a buttered baking sheet, and repeat until all the dough sections are shaped and evenly placed on the pan, just lightly touching.

-- Cover the dough with a kitchen towel away from drafts and allow to rise until doubled.
-This may take anywhere from 4-8 hours, depending on your sourdough.
+- Cover the dough with a kitchen towel away from drafts and allow to rise until doubled, usually around 4 hours.

 - Preheat the oven to 400, then bake the buns for 40-50 minutes or until lightly browned.